 Yes, you can download the latest Verge blockchain.
 After you download the latest blockchain, please read the provided instructions.
 After you complete the instructions and re-open your wallet, please allow the wallet to finish syncing the remaining blocks.
 This final sync can take up to an hour.

-Please keep in mind that we also have alternate Electrum wallets that are signficantly faster (they don't require you to store the entire blockchain locally).
+Please keep in mind that we also have alternate Electrum wallets that are significantly faster (they don't require you to store the entire blockchain locally).

 If you see "no connection" on your main balance screen, please open the Orbot app and select "apps VPN mode" in the top left menu.